-The City of Costa Mesa is accepting applications for the position of Police Officer.
+Description The City of Costa Mesa is accepting applications for the position of Police Officer.
 Interested individuals may apply as an experienced peace officer (current or previously employed) or as a recent Academy Graduate.
-Academy Graduate:
+Lateral Incentive Program

 - Applicants who are currently